Welcome to my website. It has information about my books, and I look forward to hearing from you if you read them.

 My blog is about what inspires my books, and the people and places I encounter while travelling with them.

-My books have all been published by small independent publishers, and I’ve been lucky to win prizes for most of them.
-The latest is for a short memoir What Was Once A City, about my first few months working for Save the Children.
-It’s just won 1st prize in Fish Publishing’s international memoir competition.
+My latest novel, Uncertain Light, starts when a peace negotiator is taken hostage in the mountains of Tajikistan.
+It draws on my experience of working internationally for Save the Children.
+This was also the stimulus for a short memoir, What Was Once A City, about my first few months working for Save the Children.
+It won 1st prize in Fish Publishing’s international memoir competition, and is published in their 2018 Anthology.
 Here’s a link to what the judge said about it: http://bit.ly/2IKWC6K